 Strategy 9 - Eliminate Impact Fees for Any Accessory Dwelling Unit that is not an Internal Accessory Dwelling Unit as Defined in Section 10-9a-530.

+This strategy is partially complete and implementation is ongoing.
 Tooele City's Accessory Dwelling Unit ordinance currently eliminates an ADU from conveying water rights to the City and from paying street light utility fees and storm water utility fees.